Mateusz837/northwind-sql-analytics/README.md

  ---

 ## How to Use
-- SQL files in the `sql/` directory contain queries grouped by analytical topic.
+- SQL files in the `sql/` directory contain queries grouped by analytical modules and topics.
-- The `docs/` directory includes a PDF version of the full portfolio with detailed explanations and business context.
+- `Northwind_SQL_Results.pdf` provides screenshots of query results with short business-oriented explanations (without SQL code).
-- Queries are written in MySQL syntax and can be executed directly against the Northwind database.
+- Queries are written in MySQL syntax and can be executed directly against the Northwind sample database.

 ---